These epimediums are especially tolerant of hot weather.

 Epimedium x ‘Kaguyahime’ (Cc.
 950225)

 From Japan (via Mikinori Ogisu & Robin White) comes this delicately beautiful hybrid of E. acuminatum and E. dolichostemon.
 15-18” stems carry sprays of small flowers with dark reddish-purple spurs and light rose-pink inner sepals.
 Long, slender arrow-shaped, medium-sized leaflets are jagged edged and beautifully mottled with various shades of red in spring.
-Vigorous for an evergreen Epimedium, it is one of my favorites, and is named after a popular Japanese folk princess.
-Fall ship only. $22
+Vigorous for an evergreen Epimedium, it is one of my favorites, and is named after a popular Japanese folk princess. $22

 Epimedium x omeiense 'Akame'